 The bag limit is the number of fish you can keep at a water in any one day.
-The size limit is how big, or small, the fish must be for you to be allowed to keep it.
+The size limit (length in mm) is how big, or small, the fish must be for you to be allowed to keep it.